supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

  1. Select Resource Group **RG-Defender**  from the drop down.

- 1. For the Name, enter **uniquenameDefender**
+ 1. For the Name, enter **uniquenameDefender**.

  1. Select **Review + Create**.

  1. Once the workspace validation has passed, select **Create**.
-Wait for the new workspace to be provisioned, this may take a few minutes
+Wait for the new workspace to be provisioned, this may take a few minutes.

  1. In the Search bar of the Azure portal, type **Sentinel**, then select **Microsoft Sentinel**.